Chapter 1 - Standard Infection Control Precautions (SICPs)

 - Chemical waste.

 For care/residential homes waste disposal may differ from the categories described above and guidance from local contractors will apply.
-Refer to SEPA guidance http://www.sepa.org.uk/waste.aspx.
+Refer to SEPA guidance.

 Always dispose of waste:

-- immediately and as close to the point of use as possible; and
+- immediately and as close to the point of use as possible

-Liquid waste e.g. blood must be rendered safe by adding a self-setting gel or compound before placing in a healthcare waste bag.
+Liquid waste, for example blood, must be rendered safe by adding a self-setting gel or compound before placing in an orange lidded leak-proof bin.

 Store all waste in a designated, safe, lockable area whilst awaiting uplift.
 Uplift schedules must be acceptable to the care area and there should be no build-up of waste receptacles.